Fri 17 Sep • 8pm • Full £20 • Music

 “A gifted melodist, Hitchcock nests engaging lyrics in some of the most bracing, rainbow-hued pop this side of Revolver.
 He wrests inspiration not from ordinary life but from extraordinary imaginings…” – Rolling Stone

 “These 10 gems slither, rock, roll, glide and shapeshift, coalescing around Hitchcock’s typically anxious, strained but striking and immediately identifiable vocals.” – American Songwriter

-Please note that a theatre restoration levy of £1 per ticket applies to all transactions, whether made in person at our Box Office, by post or by phone, for all payment types.
+Please note that we have temporarily increased our theatre restoration levy from £1 to £1.50 per ticket, due to the coronovirus pandemic.
+This levy applies to all transactions, whether made in person at our Box Office, by post or by phone, for all payment types.
 Telephone bookings incur an additional £1.75 booking fee per transaction.